managarm/bootstrap-managarm/README.md

 ../src/scripts/prepare-sysroot

 # Create a HDD image file called 'image' and copy the system onto it.
-image_create.sh image 2GiB ext2 gpt
+./image_create.sh image 2GiB ext2 gpt
 ../src/scripts/mkimage

 # To launch the image using QEMU, you can run: